dmx-systems/dmx-ldap/README.md

 * Fetch and write user profile data in LDAP System
 * Creating new user accounts in LDAP System

-**0.4.0** -- Upcoming

-Next maintenance release:

-* Microsoft ActiveDirectory Compatibility
+**0.3.4** -- Nov 26, 2018

 * Throw exceptions in cases of misconfiguration or any kind of error
-* Complete user and developer documentation in README
+* User creation, including automatic placing in memberOf group)
+* Password change (SSHA passwords-only)
-* Info, Warning, Debug Logging
+* Info and Debug Log setting
-* Relase Notes
+* Added many more logging locations
+* Extensive checking of configuration validity (including keystore)

 **0.3.0** -- Feb 27, 2018